 The way bygone individuals carved their path into their times seems of no concern for the publicly known writers of history.
 I am at pains to find old narratives and reflection of this kind.
 We did not learn what I would call life histories - typical and exceptional - in our school years.
 Biographical time and narration seems too subjective and partial, of no interest for the scholars of historical time; as if they, the scholars, were amici humani generi (friends of humanity "in general") but indifferent to the living human individuals, probably too biased in the old testimonies.
 Should we count on the television series and the big-budget films to become wiser?
 Is this an entertainment-task to be relegated to popular literature?

 I believe that opposed to this attitude that History is the way we look at the past.
 Even more, I think that history is the way we look at the past.
-It is legitimate to draw from former experience hints meaningful for our life now, by means of dramatic, concrete accounts, faithful to the spirit of what actually happened but presented in compelling forms of common sense.
-Not as dates and "data".
-Rather as means to imagine and make sense of the past.
-To understand and to follow example, we need to see and hear and feel; moreover we need to identify with those ancestors, to imagine ourselves in their stead, to relate and to understand in the way Gianbattista Vico proposes in the Eighteens Century [2b].
+It is legitimate to draw from former experience hints meaningful for our life now, by means of dramatic, concrete accounts, faithful to the spirit of what actually happened but presented in compelling forms of present-day common sense.
+Not dry smoked as dates and "data".
+Rather as mind-size means to imagine and make sense of the past.
+To understand and to interpret example, we need to see and hear and feel; moreover we need to identify with those ancestors, to imagine ourselves in their stead, to relate and to understand them in the way Gianbattista Vico proposed already in the Eighteens Century [2b].
 I do not deny that critical commentary added would help.

 Is being vivid and formative incompatible with serious history?
 Are people unable to conceive properly by imagination things done by other people?
 Must history be a dried-out grave?

 The words of Herodotus, who invented history some two thousands five hundred years ago, lost their echo as it seems: